itsMajid-dev/compression/README.md

 # Project Title

 Data compression with Python and the LZW algorithm
+With the help of this code, you can reduce the size of html and xml text files by up to **90%** !

 ## About the LZW algorithm :